mithril-security/blindbox/docs/docs/getting-started/confidential_computing.md

-# How does BlindBox protect your data?
+# Protecting data with Confidential Computing
 _________________________________

 BlindBox protects user data by leveraging the power of confidential computing, a fast-growing new technology in cybersecurity.
 Let’s take a look at what Confidential Computing is and how it protects your data.